ga-wdi-quizzes/week-02/README.md

 ### Question #7

-Define a global variable instructor and set it equal to your Squad Instructor's Name.
-Then, define the same as a local variable instead.
+Using a 'for' loop, iterate over an array of numbers in JavaScript, printing each to the console.

 Your Answer:
 ```js